-Slow cooked over pecan wood and mixed with maple syrup, brown sugar, and sweet BBQ rub.
-This smoked bacon candy is the best way to enjoy our favorite cut of pork.
+Slow-cooked over pecan wood and mixed with maple syrup, brown sugar, and sweet BBQ rub.
+This smoked bacon candy is the best way to enjoy everyone’s favorite cut of pork.

 Yes, you read that right – candied bacon.
 Of all the advancements mankind has achieved, getting candy from a pig may be our greatest.
 Whether you’re a seasoned smoke-master looking to add something sweet to your arsenal of savory meat goodness, or a novice working with your first smoker and simply wanting to try new things, this delectable little meat snack may be just what you’re looking for.